-SpineMedica is currently developing two products in addition to the surgical sheet discussed under "Recent Events" above: a cervical total disc replacement and a posterior interbody fusion device for this market.
-SpineMedica owns specific rights to a PVA and water-based biomaterial that can be manufactured with a wide range of mechanical properties, including those that appear to closely mimic the mechanical and physical properties of natural, healthy human tissue.
-We believe the intervertebral disc space and the normal mobility of the spine can be preserved using a biomimetic material like this specific hydrogel.
-This hydrogel, in a form called Salubria®, has been used in other medical device applications and we believe it has demonstrated biocompatibility and durability inside the human body.
-In the United States, the FDA has cleared the material for use next to nerves and in the European Union and Canada it has been cleared for use next to nerves and to replace worn-out and lesioned cartilage in the knee.
-According to SaluMedica, LLC, our licensor, the material has been tested to withstand 10 million cycles of high stress and shear using standard industry materials-testing methods.
-In addition, a first generation prototype of the total disc replacement ("TDR") has been implanted in sheep, demonstrating ease of implantation and acceptable osteoconductive fixation and biocompatibility.
+SpineMedica licenses rights to a PVA polymer, which is a water-based biomaterial that can be manufactured with a wide range of mechanical properties, including those that appear to closely mimic the mechanical and physical properties of natural, healthy human tissue.
+This hydrogel has been used in other orthopedic and general surgery device applications and we believe it has demonstrated biocompatibility and durability inside the human body.
+In the United States, the FDA has cleared the material for use as a cover for vessels following anterior vertebral surgery as well as for use next to nerves and in the European Union and Canada, (where other licensees have developed products), it has been cleared for use next to nerves and to replace worn-out and lesioned cartilage in the knee.